terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

 ### 1. To use the communications channel:
-The channel uses objects of the following classes to send and receive information:
+The communication channel uses the following classes to send and receive information:

 1. `Ask`
 2. `Tell`

-It also need the following class to stream the information from/to TetraOpt
-1. `Channel`
+3. `Channel`

-We can import them from the tq42 library in our Python script using the following:
+You can import these classes from the tq42 library by:

 `from tq42.channel import Channel, Ask, Tell`

-  Python types for Ask and Tell parameters:
+####  Below are the Python types for the Ask and Tell parameters you need to know:
   - `ask.headers` -> list of strings
   - `ask.parameter.values` -> list of floats
   - `tell.results` -> list of floats